-- Social media headers, image posts, videos and template copy to use on your social channels and engage potential recruits. - A4 posters (including personalisable posters) and a vinyl banner to print and display in public areas. - A personalisable leaflet to hand out during events or as part of a door drop campaign. - Job advert template, jobseeker email and newsletter templates to help you attract candidates with the right values.
+- · Social media headers, image posts, videos and template copy to use on your social channels and engage potential recruits. - A4 posters and personalised posters to print and display in public areas. - Job advert template, jobseeker email and newsletter templates to help you attract candidates with the right values.